 Rapidly Progressive Glomerulonephritis

-- Type 2 makes up about 40% of cases: Here, immune complexes accumulate on the basement membrane.
+Type 2 makes up about 40% of cases.
+Here, immune complexes accumulate on the basement membrane.
 These immune complexes may be post-infectious or caused by an antibody-producing underlying disease (e.g., SLE, Henoch-Schönlein purpura).

-Clinical Manifestation and Diagnosis of RPGN
+Clinical Manifestation and Diagnosis

 If treatment is provided early and correctly, renal function can be improved and recovered.

-The nephrotic syndrome is defined by:
+Nephrotic syndrome is defined by:

-- hypoalbuminemia-related edema
+- Hypoalbuminemia-related edema

-- hyperlipoproteinemia (especially cholesterol and triglycerides)
+- Hyperlipoproteinemia (especially cholesterol and triglycerides)

 These forms are the most common:

-Note: Other systemic (non-infectious) diseases can also cause nephrotic syndrome.
+Note: Membranoproliferative glomerulonephritis or focal segmental glomerulonephritis can also cause nephrotic syndrome.
+Other non-infectious, systemic diseases can also cause nephrotic syndrome.
 One very frequent disease that should be kept in mind is diabetes mellitus.
-Other diseases include amyloidosis or a plasmocytoma.
+Other diseases include amyloidosis or a plasmacytoma.